Varadad/final_project_2020Sp/README.md

 Susceptible (S): 100% of the population is Susceptible to COVID-19

-Exposed (E): Number of people who has contracted the virus.
+Exposed (E): Number of people who have contracted the virus.
 We considered the social distancing and incubation rate (5%) of the Exposed

-Infected (I): Total population exposed to the virus and got Infection
+Infected (I): Total number of people that got infected

-Result (R): Patients who has vacated the hospital bed either by recovery or death
+Result (R): Patients who have vacated the hospital bed either due to their recovery or death

 ## Simulation Variables